 Sick leave that is not used shall accumulate during subsequent years without limitation for full-time employees and will be capped at 80 hours for part-time year-round employees.
-Sick leave cannot be converted to vacation time, but in order to reward employees who do not utilize all of their sick leave, the District will compensate employees fifty percent (50%) of the unused sick leave after 20 years of employment and compensate employees with 5 to 20 years at twenty-five percent (25%) of the unused sick leave.
+Sick leave cannot be converted to vacation time, but in order to reward employees who do not utilize all of their sick leave, the District will compensate employees with 10 plus years of employment fifty percent (50%) of the unused sick leave up to 1,000 hours; employees with 5-10 years of service will compensated at twenty-five percent (25%) of the unused sick leave up to 500 hours.